jamesvillarrubia/stackpack/README.md

 This module assumes a few things:

 1. You are using AWS for your deployments and caching
+2. You are deploying a create-react-app app and building with react-scripts
-2. You have a default aws profile (secret keys) configured for your terminal or bash.
+3. You have a default aws profile (secret keys) configured for your terminal or bash.
 You can alter the name of the default profile in the package.json under stackpack config with ```profile: "profile-name"```.
 This profile should have permissions on S3 and Cloudfront.
-3. You have added the domain name you want to use to route53 and, if using your own cert, have created that cert and ARN
+4. You have added the domain name you want to use to route53 and, if using your own cert, have created that cert and ARN
-4. You have installed Docker.
+5. You have installed Docker.

 ## Getting started / Installation

+1. ```git branch develop``` (may already exist)
 1. ```npm install -g stackpack```
 2. ```stackpack init s3-cf-https```
 3. Open up package.json and edit the stackpack section.
 Change the domain name to your domain of choice.
 Change the aws profile name if necessary.
 4. ```stackpack cf setup```
-5. Run
+5. Run the following commands for your respective env
    ```
    npm run deploy:develop
    ```